 All models need occasional maintenance and additional trim line.
 Gas-powered trimmers

 also require annual engine servicing, and the cost of gas and oil is an

 important consideration.
 Cordless weed whackers will need a new battery every

-three to five years, and they can cost up to 60 percent of the total purchase price.
+three to five years, and they can cost as much as the total purchase price.
 Although

-corded string trimmers are the easiest to maintain, a
+corded string trimmers are the easiest to maintain, a long heavy-duty extension